AresMUSH/aresmush.com/tutorials/config/config-basics/plugins.md

 {% endtip %}

 If a plugin is not listed on this screen, that means it cannot be disabled without custom code changes.
 For more information about this, and to learn what happens behind-the-scenes when you disable a plugin, see [Enabling and Disabling Plugins](/tutorials/config/plugins.html).

+## Navbar

+If you disable plugins, particularly FS3, you will also want to review your [Web Portal menu](/tutorials/config/website.html#navbar) to remove any navigation items related to that system.